Norwegian Air Rewards Loyalty Program Review

 Unlike American Airlines, Delta Air Lines, and United Airlines, Norwegian doesn’t have elite status within its award program.

-Instead, the program rewards flyers by offering a benefit for every sixth flight you fly.
+Instead, the program rewards flyers by offering a benefit after every 8th flight.

 Here’s how the benefits work: